efcore/EFCore.FSharp/docsSrc/Tutorials/Getting_Started.md

 This guide assumes:

 * You have the .NET 5.0 SDK installed
-* You have created a project and add the `dotnet-ef` tool
+* You have created a project and added the `dotnet-ef` tool

 ## Installing the package
 paket